Mar Jawan Gur Khake

 Mar Jawan Gur Khake is a 2010 Punjabi film directed by Aditya Sood and produced by Jagdish Sahota.
 The film was released on 3 December 2010.

 Plot

-Jimmy (Jimmy Sharma) and Rocky (Tarun Khanna) are two enemies who are involved in fights / brawls daily.
-They both fall in love with Mehak (Gunjan Walia) who is already in love with a secret-gangster Karan (Aman Verma).
+Jimmy (Jimmy Sharma) and Rocky (Tarun Khanna) are enemies who are involved in fights / brawls daily.
+They fall in love with Mehak (Gunjan Walia) who is already in love with a secret-gangster Karan (Aman Verma).
 When Karan gets arrested and put in jail by Inspector (Gurpreet Ghuggi), Mehak's father, a bigger don that Karan asks Rocky and Jimmy to rescue him, although the two lovers do not know that Mehak and Karan would get married.
 When they rescue him and take him back, they seem to find out the truth and Meha also finds out about Karan's real crime identity.
 When Karan shoots Jimmy, he survives but goes to the hospital.
 That is when Mehak tells him that she actually loves Rocky.
 Karan then gets arrested.

 The film ends with Rocky and Mehak getting married, as Jimmy comes to wish them.